amybru/byioboba/README.md

 The primary method of testing the application was to ask several users to visit the website using these different devices and web browsers.
 Each user was asked to create a drink, view it, edit it, and delete it.
 The feedback recieved allowed me to make any necessary changes to the code or design.

 ### User Stories Testing
+I have tested my user stories and documented each of the steps that each user would need to accomplish what they have stated.

+> A consumer wants to browse a variety of interesting drink combinations to make purchasing a drink at a cafe easier.

+1. User loads app and is directed to the home page (index.html).
+The user is able to see a brief introduction to what boba tea is.
+They are also able to see a large button to browse drinks available in the database.
+At the bottom of the page, the user can also see a button to add a new drink.
+These buttons are also available in the navbar at the top of the page.

+2. A user clicks on the browse drinks button in either the navbar or on the home page, taking them to a page to view all availible drinks (drinks.html).

+3. The user is able to scroll down the page to see previews of each drink with the top three inputs.
+Clicking on any of these entries will lead the user to a page (drinkCard.html) where they can see more information about the drink.

+> A consumer wants to experiment with combinations at home and share what they enjoy with others.

+1. User loads app and is directed to the home page (index.html).
+The user is able to see a brief introduction to what boba tea is.
+They are also able to see a large button to browse drinks available in the database.
+At the bottom of the page, the user can also see a button to add a new drink.
+These buttons are also available in the navbar at the top of the page.

+2. The user clicks on the plus button in the navbar, or the add drinks button located on the bottom of the page to navigate to the add drinks form (addDrink.html).

+3. The user fills out each of the fields in the form, customizing it to their unique drink.

+4. The user clicks submit at the bottom of the page to save the data to the database.

+5. The user is then redirected to the main View All drinks page (drinks.html).

+> A barista in a cafe/owner of a small business wants to see what new drinks and popular ingredients their customers enjoy.

 ### Manual Testing

+### Bugs

+Bug: Data was coming through eight times on the drinkCard.html page

+* Fix: I had a for loop in my code, looping through the boba collection.
+This collection has eight items, so every entry was repeating eight times.
+This for loop was removed.

+* Verdict: Data is displayed only once on the drink card page, as expected.

+Bug: Navbar hamburger not opening on small screens

+* Fix: It was found, with help from the Code Institute Tutors and the slack community that keeping the Javascript required for this project in a separate file, causes this element not to work as expected.
+Therefore, the Javascript was moved into a script tag in the base.html file.

+* Verdict: On medium and small screens, the hamburger icon is able to open and function as expected.

+Bug : Select not appearing on add drink or edit drink form

+* Fix: Initially a css class was applied with the class !important.
+Later it was found that the Materialize Javascript required, did not work in a separate javascript file.
+Javascript was added by means of a script tag in the base.html file.

+* Verdict: The select now works as Materialize expects it to.

+Bug: Delete modal not opening when the delete button is clicked

+* Fix: It was found in connection with the previous two bugs, that the javascript was moved into the base.html file.
+However, the modal was still not opening.
+After comparing my code with the Materialize docs, it was found that the button to open the modal contained an outdated class.
+This was changed.

+* Verdict: Delete modal is now able to open when the button on the editDrink.html page is clicked.

+Bug: Issues with connecting to MongoDB database

+* Fix: It was realized that the login for the mongodb website was used in the connection string, instead of the password for my database.
+These passwords were reset and environment variable was set up.

+* Verdict: Data is able to be posted to and retrieved from the database.

 # Deployment